camilasp/camilasp/README.md

 <p> At this moment, I'm taking a course in Data Science 📊 because it's my main area of interest in tech.

+ <p>At last but not least, my dream is to help make the world a better place to all beings. 🌎🦁🌳🙋‍♀️</p>
   😄

  If you would like to contact me: